From a Graduate 485 Visa, to Permanent Residency (PR)

 Moving from a Graduate 485 Visa to a Skilled Independent Visa

 If you’re moving from a Graduate 485 visa to a Skilled Independent Visa, you won’t need to worry about finding an employer who will sponsor you.
-However, there are a number of other considerations for you to bear in mind.
+However, there are a number of other considerations to bear in mind.

-Skilled Independent visas are generally points tested.
+Skilled Independent visas are points tested.
 This means that you will be awarded points based on a number of different criteria, including your work experience, English level, and qualification level.
 You must meet the points test benchmark of 65 to be eligible for the visa, however a higher number of points can significantly reduce wait times.

 Be Prepared

 For the best chance of successfully transitioning from a Graduate Visa to a Permanent Work Visa, you will need to be prepared.
-Talking to a migration agent ahead of time can help you come up with a migration plan you can work towards, and maximize your chances of eligibility.
+Talking to a migration agent ahead of time can help you come up with a migration plan you can work towards, and maximise your chances of eligibility.

 About us

 PocketLegal is available to assist with all aspects of the Australian immigration process from beginning to end.
-If you need help with visa applications, sponsoring staff members, AAT Appeals, Federal Circuit Court hearings, or any other migration related issue then contact our friendly team via the form on this page or by calling 1300 921 114.
+If you need help with visa applications, sponsoring staff members, AAT Appeals, Federal Circuit Court hearings, or any other migration related issue then book in a time to speak with one of our experts.